What is Vertical Analysis of Income Statement?

 - Seasonal fluctuation: If the Company is involved in the sales of the items which are seasonal in nature, then the vertical analysis may not be helpful.
 The seasonal fluctuations cause variation in sales, cost of goods sold; thus, the numbers may not be comparable from one period to another.

 - Window dressing: Window dressing or using accounting principles in favor of the Company cannot be recognized easily in the vertical analysis of the income statement.
 Such effects render the analysis useless.

 - Qualitative analysis: It provides only quantitative analysis and does not consider qualitative measures taken by the Company like new marketing techniques etc.

-A common size or vertical analysis of income statement is the statement where each line item is expressed as a percentage of sales.
+The common size or vertical analysis of income statement is the statement where each line item is expressed as a percentage of sales.
 The comparison of each number becomes easier when compared as a percentage of sales/revenue.
-While such an analysis is helpful for the analysts to compare the performance of the Company over years or two Companies in the same sector and line of business but it has its own limitations.
+While such an analysis is helpful for the analysts to compare the performance of the Company over the years or two Companies in the same sector and line of business, but it has its own limitations.
 Thus, the analysis should take into account the limitations of the vertical analysis of the income statement while comparing and inferring the results.

-This has been a guide to what is Vertical Analysis of Income Statement.
-Here we discuss how to do Vertical analysis of Income Statement, its interpretation, examples, advantages & disadvantages & limitations.
+This article has been a guide to what is Vertical Analysis of Income Statement.
+Here we discuss how to do a Vertical analysis of an Income Statement, its interpretation, examples, advantages & disadvantages & limitations.
 You can learn more about financial analysis from the following articles-